Peroxisomes: Definition, Functions, Types, Structure, Discovered

 Peroxisomes are associated with the following activities.

-• Peroxisomal catalase enzyme immediately breaks down H2O2 to H2O and oxygen or uses H2O2 to oxidize substances like phenol formic acid formaldehyde and alcohol etc.
+• Peroxisomal catalase enzyme immediately breaks down H2O2 to H2O and oxygen or uses H2O2 to oxidize substances like phenol, formic acid, formaldehyde alc, Bohol, etc.

-4. Metabolism of fatty acid: peroxisomal enzymes catalyse the breakdown of fatty acid to acetyl CoA, which enters mitochondria to start the citric acid cycle or Krebs cycle.
+3. Metabolism of fatty acid: peroxisomal enzymes catalyze the breakdown of fatty acid to acetyl CoA, which enters mitochondria to start the citric acid cycle or Krebs cycle.

-Glyoxysomes are similar to peroxisomes, but they contain enzymes of the glyoxylate cycle along with peroxisomal enzymes.
+Glyoxysomes are similar to peroxisomes but contain glyoxylate cycle and peroxisomal enzymes.
 These were described by R. W. Briedenback in 1967.
 These are present in plant tissues.

 peroxisomes Glyoxylate cycle

-The enzymes present in glyoxysomes are isocitrate lyase and malate synthetase and several essential enzymes of the Krebs cycle.
-During the germination of seeds, the fat stored in the endosperm is transformed into carbohydrates by the way of the glyoxylate cycle-a modified form of the Krebs cycle.
+The enzymes in glyoxysomes are isocitrate lyase and malate synthetase, which are several essential Krebs cycle enzymes.
+During the germination of seeds, the fat stored in the endosperm is transformed into carbohydrates through the glyoxylate cycle- a modified form of the Krebs cycle.

 The glyoxylate cycle does not occur in animal cells.
 They are unable to convert fatty acids into carbohydrates.